 Which institution collected Picasso most?
 The Chicago Renaissance Society by 1930.

 Which institution had the first Picasso exhibition?
 The Arts Club of Chicago in 1923.

 Which institution had the first Picasso retrospective?
 The Wadsworth Atheneum in Hartford, Connecticut in 1934.

 The Art Institute of Chicago is able to put imagination aside and quote itself in Picasso and Chicago.
 Nearly all of the same inventory of Picasso artwork in this 2013 show were assembled and displayed in the exact same order in a previous exhibition at the museum called Picasso in Chicago held from February 3 to March 31, 1968.
-According to the museum director writing at that time, that exhibition had been inspired by the dedication of the Picasso sculpture on August 15, 1967, a 5-story Chicago icon that still stands enigimatically in Daley Plaza.
-If public attention is what Pablo Picasso craves, he has no worry.
+According to the museum director writing at that time, that exhibition had been inspired by the dedication of the Picasso sculpture on August 15, 1967, a five-story Cor-10 steel Chicago icon that still stands enigimatically in Daley Plaza.
+If public attention is what Pablo Picasso craves, then he should have no worries.